 - Most children willingly return for routine check-ups after the OR procedure and are more apt to accept treatment.

 Dr. Mattia is always available to discuss treatment options and concerns you may have in regards to the operating room procedure.
-Sue Stonehouse, the Surgical Coordinator is available to further assist you in regards to scheduling and billing.
+Jackie, our Surgical Coordinator, is available to further assist you in regards to scheduling and billing.